alexpetros/unplannedobsolescence.com/content/blog/building-the-hundred-year-web-service.md

 +++
-title = "Talk: \"Building the Hundred-Year Web Service\"" description = "" date = 2024-10-11
+title = "Building the Hundred-Year Web Service" description = "How to build software infrastucture that lasts a very long time" date = 2024-10-11
 +++